lbo462/course-notes/arm/arm.md

 > Note that the CNC only exists since the 4G.
 > Before that, its functions were handled by the service gateway and the out gateway, which we'll talk about later.

 The CNC is a very expensive device 💸💸.
-There are few CNC over the country and they process every single packet of the mobile network.
+There are few CNC over the country (less than 10 in Fran ce) and they process every single packet of the mobile network.

+> Flashback and foreshadowing : the service and the out gateway are also few (around 10 in France).

 The CNC has a very important role and is connected to multiple databases and routers to do its job.